surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 |Day of week|Day of week|, - * ? / L #|
 |Year|1970-2099|  , - * /|

- - **Jobs to run after:** Select the job to run after your scheduled job.
+ - <b>Jobs to run after: Select the job to run after your scheduled job.

  - **Tasks to run after():**